aulivyai/server-admin/README.md

 # Server Admin

-this is a sample PHP project where you need to be authenticated to be able to add/remove server from the database
+This is a simple PHP project where you need to be authenticated to be able to add/remove server from the database

 # database